antonioalberti/AIPyCraft/Readme.md

 *   Parses the `tester_run_..._runX.log` files generated during the batch test.
 *   For each trial (log file), it determines the number of correction loop iterations required to reach the "SUCCESS" state for the specified solution.
-*   Calculates statistics on successful trials (min, max, mean, median iterations).
+*   Calculates overall statistics on successful trials (min, max, mean, median iterations).
 *   Counts failed trials (where the success message wasn't found within the log).
+*   Generates a **line plot** showing:
+    *   Individual successful trials as points (scatter plot).
-*   Generates a **bar chart** visualizing the number of iterations needed for success for each individual trial.
-Failed trials are shown with a bar height of 0.
+    *   The **cumulative mean** number of iterations required for success, calculated progressively after each trial.
+    *   A shaded **95% confidence interval band** around the cumulative mean (calculated and plotted progressively where possible, requiring at least 2 successful trials up to that point).
-*   Saves the bar chart as a PNG file in the `plots/` directory (e.g., `plots/iterations_per_trial_SolutionName.png`).
+*   Saves the cumulative plot as a PNG file in the `plots/` directory (e.g., `plots/cumulative_iterations_plot_SolutionName.png`).

 **Usage:**